 Dayton, Ohio, will enhance the Get Recovery Options Working (GROW) program.
 GROW is a coordinated multidisciplinary response team that includes the Dayton Police Department, Dayton Fire Department, and peer recovery specialists.
 Dr. Mary Huber from Wright State University will serve as the research partner for the proposed project.
 The applicant agreed to provide data through the Overdose Detection Mapping Application Program (ODMAP).

-The Franklin County Pathways to Healthy Living Program will offer services to individuals booked into the Franklin County Correctional Center and in active withdrawal to include screening, cognitive behavioral treatment, medication-assisted treatment (MAT), and linkage to peer support.
+The Franklin County Pathways to Healthy Living Program will offer services to individuals booked into the Franklin County Correctional Center wtih a history of substance use to include screening, cognitive behavioral treatment, medication-assisted treatment (MAT), and linkage to peer support.
 Participants will be linked with a team pre- and post-release to ensure continuity of care.
 Funding will support implementation of the RREACT Buddies program, a mentorship program for youth ages 10-16 who have been impacted by the addiction crisis.
 Youth are paired with first responder mentor to build healthy prosocial relationships and connect with community resources.
 Additional components of the project include funding for a Peer Supporter in the Franklin County Municipal Court "h.a.r.t."
 Specialty Docket " for those with an opioid use history, and staffing support for a local comprehensive harm reduction center.

 Clackamas County Community Corrections will improve the data infrastructure and develop diversion strategies that target incarcerated individuals eligible for early release into treatment, individuals on probation and reentering the community who meet the criteria for medication-assisted treatment (MAT), and supportive housing for justice-involved females to reunify with their children while receiving treatment or for those who are pregnant.
 BetaGov/Litmus at New York University (NYU) will serve as the evaluator for the proposed project.